Realm of Bal-Kriav

 The other region bordering Grashakh to the east is Miradelgûn.
 There is not much to say of this region.
 It is a wild land with few civilizations, even the elves here are near-xenophobic.
 The major feature of Miradelgûn is a very long depression called Drenvun.
 The eastern border of the region is Erethor.

 Further west from the Core Sea, we enter the Tribe Steppes.
-This region is the hunting ground of the jara.
-Sometimes, these jara are rallied together under a charismatic leader and they become a Jara Khan Horde.
+This region is the hunting ground of the Jara.
+Sometimes, these savage centaurs, cursed by a petty god, are rallied together, becoming a Jara Horde.
 In the northern map of the Tribe Steppes is an area called Flux.
 This area has a long history.
 It once held the Titan Empire of Cûngin-Zar.
 Then it became home to the chaos hordes of Neeth-Theen.

 We now travel to the central western edge of the Tribe Steppes and enter the High Wood Country.
 This region holds several elven empires.
 All of these empires came to this land from Turgon.
 They were driven from their homeland when a gate was opened to the Abyss.
 Much of the High Wood Country is covered in deep primeval forests.
 The largest forest is the Taurquion.
 It is said that this forest is sentient and guided by the Angrods.
 In the northeast of High Wood Country is Timinórë.
 This place holds the frozen corpse of a son of Thrym.